elifincioz/dsa210-project/README.md

 - **Weather Influence**: Merged weather data with accidents to examine how rain, temperature, or fog relate to accident frequency.

 **Key Visualizations:**
-- Histogram of accident counts by hour of day (peak hours clearly visible)
+- The accident count histogram by hour of the day, with the peak hours plainly visible
-- Heatmap of accident frequency across districts
+- A heatmap showing the incidence of accidents per district
-- Scatterplots of accident count vs. precipitation and wind speed
+- Scatterplots showing the number of accidents in relation to wind and precipitation

----

 ###  Hypothesis Testing